tbmasood/VALET/README.md

 `

 # Using the package
-We discuss the various ways to use this package in more detail below.
+The various ways of using this package are described in more detail below.

 ## Use as a python package
 After installation, the whole package can be imported in your python scripts using the command `import valet`.
 However, in most cases only `from valet import transition_analysis_utils as tau` would be enough as this conatins all the utility fuctions required for charge computation and creating transition diagrams.
 See [`test_valet.py`](test_valet.py) for an example use case.